maja-gipp/hiring-challenge/README.md

     - link / button to details
 - `Main View` stories list should be sorted based on score in descendant order
 - Clicking on the story of interest (button / link from previous point) should result in navigating to `Details Page`
+- You should be able to navigate back to `Main View` from `Details Page`
 - `Detailed Page` of each story should consist of:
     - story title
     - story author